Development of Spore: Technologies

 Will Wright names the demoscene as a major influence on Spore, which is largely based on procedural content generation developed by many demoscene veterans.
 Specifically, as the demoscene was originally limited by the hardware and storage capabilities of their target machines (16/32 bit home computers such as the Atari ST and the Amiga ran on floppy disks), they developed intricate algorithms to produce large amounts of content from very little initial data.
 Wright showed pictures from demoparties like Assembly demo party to great applause at GDC 2005.

 On August 9, 2007, SIGGRAPH 2007 featured a seminar titled Spor(T), including segments Player Driven Procedural Texturing, Creating Spherical Worlds, Fast Object Distribution, and Rigblocks: Player-Deformable Objects, given by Spore development team members Andrew Willmott, Ocean Quigley, Henry Goffin, Chris Hecker, Shalin Shodhan and David DeBry.
 Andrew Willmott has made available slides and videos from the seminar detailing the techniques.

 Frank Gibeau, president of Electronic Arts' Games Label announced that Electronic Arts may use the underlying technology of Spore to develop eclectic software titles, such as action, real-time strategy and role-playing video games, focusing on player-creation concepts.
 Gibeau stated, "What's so beautiful about Spore is that it's extremely malleable... you could take it to different platforms, like (Web-page) flash games, the PlayStation 3, the Xbox 360, Nintendo's Wii.
 It really travels well to other platforms."

+Leaked prototype

+On January 1, 2026, a group of people known as Hidden Palace published a build of Spore dated to February 19, 2008.
+The build has a big amount of bugs and debug tools, sometimes described as the "missing link" between the final game and the Creature Creator.
+Leaked version possesses several visible differences from the original, most major including the ability to change tribe colour in Tribal Stage, race of Grox being replaced by different species named "gRob", and fully accessible terrain editor - similar to what is presented in Galactic Adventures.